healthchecks/healthchecks/templates/docs/measuring_script_run_time.md

  After receiving a start signal, Healthchecks.io will show the check as "Started."
  It will store the "start" events and display the job execution times.
-SITE_NAME calculates the job execution times as the time gaps between adjacent "start" and "complete" events.
+SITE_NAME calculates the job execution times as the time gaps between adjacent "start" and "success" events.

 ## Alerting Logic

 SITE_NAME applies an additional alerting rule for jobs that  use the `/start` signal.

-If a job sends a "start" signal, but then does not send a "complete" signal within its configured grace time, SITE_NAME will assume the job has failed.
+If a job sends a "start" signal, but then does not send a "success" signal within its configured grace time, SITE_NAME will assume the job has failed.
 It will mark the job as "down" and send out alerts.